DSIP (5mg)

 SKU: P-DSIP-5 Category: Tag:

-Delta Sleep-Inducing Peptide, or DSIP, is a synthetic peptide developed with the intention to regulate several systems and maintain normal endogenous functions.
-DSIP may not only regulate sleep cycle, as suggested by its name but may also play a role in regulating various physiological processes.
-DSIP is a nine amino acid-containing nonapeptide, endogenously found in neurons, plasma, and peripheral organs.
-Suggested to induce delta sleep in mammals, this neuropeptide also appears to possibly impact electrophysiological activity and possibly regulate the neurotransmitter levels in the brain.
-(1)
+Delta Sleep-Inducing Peptide, or DSIP, is a naturally-occurring peptide made of nine amino acids, isolated from the central nervous system of experimental models of electrically induced sleep.
+DSIP is posited to regulate the sleep cycle, as suggested by its name, but may also play a role in regulating various physiological processes.
+Suggested to induce delta sleep in test models, this neuropeptide also appears to impact electrophysiological activity and possibly regulate the neurotransmitter levels in the brain.(1)

-DSIP peptide was first characterized and examined during the years 1963 to 1977 and has since been widely studied by scientists.
-(2) Initially regarded only for its potential as a sleep-including factor, DSIP was soon suggested to possess other potential actions, such as mitigating pain, sleeplessness, and withdrawal.
-In 1984, a DSIP-like material was also detected in breast milk with an almost 90% recovery rate.
-It is suggested that the naturally found milk proteins are easily absorbed in the gastrointestinal tract of infants.
-However, it is not known whether DSIP-like material affects the sleep cycle of infants (4).
+DSIP peptide was first characterized and examined from 1963 to 1977 and has since been widely studied by scientists.(2) Initially regarded only for its potential as a sleep-including factor, DSIP was soon suggested to induce other potential actions, such as mitigating pain, sleep cycle regulation, and mitigating withdrawal.(3)

 Research and Clinical Studies

-DSIP Peptide and Sleep Cycle In Animals
+DSIP and Sleep Cycles

-DSIP Peptide and Endocrine Regulation
+DSIP and Endocrine Regulation

-DSIP Peptide and Stress
+DSIP and Stress Response

-DSIP Peptide and Anti-Carcinogenic Properties
+DSIP and Longevity

-A study (11) was conducted on 108 female rats who were equally divided into two groups, one that was given saline (control) and the other with DSIP.
-All the mice were presented with either saline or DSIP right from the age of 3 months until their natural deaths.
-These compounds were given for 5 consecutive days each month.
-The results of the study indicated that DSIP not appear to influence food intake, however it did apparently decrease the weight of the mice.
+A study(14) was conducted on murine models, equally divided into DSIP and control groups.
+The researchers suggested that DSIP did not appear to influence food intake, however, it did apparently decrease the weight of the murine models.
 It appeared to decrease the chromosomal aberrations in the bone marrow by 23% and improve the life span by 24% compared to the control group.
-Moreover, DSIP also appeared to lead to 2.5-fold decrease of the tumor incidents, mainly in mice with leukemia and mammary gland carcinomas.
+Moreover, DSIP also appeared to lead to a 2.5-fold decrease in the occurrence of malignancies.

-A study (5) was conducted on rats aged 2 to 24 months to examine the potential mechanism of DSIP peptide.
-Upon analysis, it was reported that DSIP may inhibit the levels of malonic dialdehyde in the rat tissues and plasma.
-Malonic dialdehyde is a byproduct of lipid peroxidation, and increased levels of malonic dialdehyde typically induce increased oxidative stress in the body.
-This result suggested that DSIP may prevent lipid peroxidation in the rat, which in turn may execute antioxidant properties.
+Another study suggests that the apparent protective actions of DSIP may be due to the potential antioxidative properties of the peptide.
+The study(15) was conducted on murine models, and the researchers posited that DSIP may inhibit the levels of malonic dialdehyde in the models.
+Malonic dialdehyde is a byproduct of lipid peroxidation, and increased levels of malonic dialdehyde typically induce increased oxidative stress.
+This suggested that DSIP may prevent lipid peroxidation in the murine models, which may execute antioxidant properties.
 DSIP may also stimulate the endogenous antioxidant system, influencing various enzymatic levels.
+The researchers commented that “DSIP exerts stimulating influence upon the superoxid-dismutese, catalase, ceruloplasmin activities as well as the level of nonenzymatic antioxidants--urea and uric acids, because during organism aging the antioxidant defense systems are being suppressed.
+DSIP increases the volume of tissues and blood endogenous antioxidant defense system mainly by means of enzymatic antioxidant system, especially during later ontogenesis.(15)

-DSIP peptide is available for research and laboratory purposes only.
+DSIP is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.

 References: